riniculous/WeatherApp/README.md

 # WeatherApp

 WeatherApp is a simple Ruby on Rails application that provides weather information for a given location.
 It uses data from OpenWeatherMap and geolocation services from the Geocoder gem.
-The application caches weather data for each city and state combination for 30 minutes to improve performance and reduce API calls.
+The application caches weather data for each Zip Code for 30 minutes to improve performance and reduce API calls.

 ---